-68 According to the National Science Foundation's 2019 report titled, "Women, Minorities and Persons with Disabilities in Science and Engineering", women, persons with disabilities, and underrepresented minority groups-blacks or African Americans, Hispanics or Latinos, and American Indians or Alaska Natives-are vastly underrepresented in the STEM (science, technology, engineering, and math) fields that drive the energy sector.
-That is, their representation in STEM education and STEM employment is smaller than their representation in the U.S. population. https://ncses.nsf.gov/pubs/nsf19304/digest/about-this-report For example, in the U.S., Hispanics, African Americans and American Indians or Alaska Natives make up 24 percent of the overall workforce, yet only account for 9 percent of the country's science and engineering workforce.
-DOE seeks to inspire underrepresented Americans to pursue careers in energy and support their advancement into leadership positions. https://www.energy.gov/articles/introducing-minorities-energy-initiative
+28 The term "underserved communities" refers to populations sharing a particular characteristic, as well as geographic communities, that have been systematically denied a full opportunity to participate in aspects of economic, social, and civic life, as exemplified by the list in the definition of "equity."
+(E.O.
+13985.)
+For purposes of this FOA, as applicable to geographic communities, applicants can refer to economically distressed communities identified by the Internal Revenue Service as Qualified Opportunity Zones; communities identified as disadvantaged or underserved communities by their respective states; communities identified on the Index of Deep Disadvantage referenced at news.umich.edu/new-index-ranks-americas-100-most-disadvantagedcommunities/; and communities that otherwise meet the definition of "underserved communities" stated above.
+29 According to the National Science Foundation's 2019 report titled Women, Minorities, and Persons with Disabilities in Science and Engineering, women, persons with disabilities, and underrepresented minority groups- Blacks or African Americans, Hispanics or Latinos, and American Indians or Alaska Natives-are vastly underrepresented in the science, technology, engineering, and math (STEM) fields that drive the energy sector.
+That is, their representation in STEM education and STEM employment is smaller than their representation in the U.S. population.
+See ncses.nsf.gov/pubs/nsf19304/digest/about-this-report.
+For example, in the United States, Hispanics, African Americans, and American Indians or Alaska Natives make up 24% of the overall workforce, yet they only account for 9% of the country's science and engineering workforce.
+DOE seeks to inspire underrepresented Americans to pursue careers in energy and supports their advancement into leadership positions.
+See www.energy.gov/articles/introducing-minorities-energy-initiative.

-69 See also.
-Note that Congress recognized in section 305 of the American Innovation and Competitiveness Act of 2017, Public Law 114-329:
+30 Note that Congress recognized in section 305 of the American Innovation and Competitiveness Act of 2017, Public Law 114-329: